AD21 Use of the Agricultural Arena and Agricultural Progress Days Facilities

 Persons or organizations not affiliated with the University may use the facilities only for activities and purposes which are in support of the mission and goals of the College of Agricultural Sciences or the general aims and purposes of the University.
 (See Administrative Policy AD02)

 The University will charge a rental fee for the use of the facilities and may require reimbursement for additional services and equipment.
-All established fees must have the approval of the Corporate Controller per Administrative Policy AD15.
+All established fees must have the approval of the Corporate Controller per Financial Policy FN27.
 The reimbursement or fee will include operating and overhead expenses incurred as a result of the approved use.

 Compliance with all applicable University regulations and local, state and federal laws is required.
 The University's authorization of the use of the facilities does not represent endorsement of the aims and purposes of the sponsoring organization or of the event.
 Any use of the name of the University, other than to indicate the location of the event, must be approved in advance in writing by the University through the Office of the Senior Vice President for Finance and Business/Treasurer.
 (See Policy AD07.)

 Non-university and non-recognized student organizations must agree to take all necessary and reasonable precautions to assure the physical safety of the participants and the protection of University property.
 The organization must release the University from any liability in conjunction with the use of the facility.
-An Indemnification Agreement must be used for this purpose.
-Agreement forms are available from the Manager of the Agricultural Arena and the Manager of the Ag Progress Days facilities.
-A copy of the signed Indemnification Agreement will be forwarded to Penn State’s Risk Management Office (103 Rider Bldg., State College, PA 16801) for review.
+The University Release and Indemnification Agreement must be used for this purpose (see the applicable instructions in GURU).
+University Release and Indemnification Agreement forms are available from the Manager of the Agricultural Arena and the Manager of the Ag Progress Days facilities.
+A copy of the signed University Release and Indemnification Agreement will be forwarded to Penn State’s Risk Management Office (103 Rider Bldg., State College, PA 16801) for review.
 The University reserves the right to require insurance coverage or proof of liability insurance from the organization.
 In addition, the University may require the presence of University Safety or Security personnel for any group requesting to use University facilities.
 This will be an additional expense to the user (See Administrative Guideline ADG04).

 Neither advertisements or notices concerning the sale or rental of merchandise or services, nor political notices or announcements, may be placed or erected in or around the facilities.
 During an event, facility managers may pre-approve designated areas for non-commercial and non-political posters which have an applicable purpose.